Chart Color Schemes

 Health outcomes in Aroona are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Aroona's health indicators show below-average results, with common health conditions slightly more prevalent than average across both younger and older age groups.
+Aroona's health indicators show below-average outcomes with common health conditions slightly more prevalent than average across both younger and older age cohorts.

-Approximately 54% (~1,908 people) of Aroona's total population has private health cover, a rate that is relatively high.
-The most common medical conditions in the area are arthritis (affecting 9.5% of residents) and mental health issues (impacting 8.0%).
-Around 67.3% of residents report being completely clear of medical ailments, compared to 66.2% across the rest of Queensland.
-Aroona has 19.4% (688 people) of its population aged 65 and over, which is lower than the 22.3% in the rest of Queensland.
-Despite this, health outcomes among seniors in Aroona are above average, performing better than the general population in health metrics.
+The rate of private health cover is approximately 54% of the total population (~1,897 people), leading that of the average SA2 area.
+The most common medical conditions are arthritis (affecting 9.5% of residents) and mental health issues (8.0%).
+67.3% of residents declare themselves completely clear of medical ailments compared to 66.2% across Rest of Qld.
+Aroona has 19.4% of residents aged 65 and over (684 people), lower than the 22.3% in Rest of Qld.
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health